 - a versatile theatre annexe

-The multipurpose site and cutting-edge technology enable the presentation of film and video to museum standards, immersive installations, architectural interventions and site-specific sculptures.
+The multipurpose site and the Foundation’s constantly recalibrated cutting-edge technology enable the presentation of film and video to museum standards, immersive installations, architectural interventions and site-specific sculptures.

-Since 2008, SCAF has developed over 15 projects, produced 17 publications and staged over 400 talks, forums, workshops and functions.
-Among the many artists who have created site-specific exhibition projects for SCAF are Ai Weiwei (China), Janet Laurence (Australia), Dinh Q. Lê (Vietnam), Kazuyo Sejima + Ryue Nishizawa /SANAA (Japan), Tokujin Yoshioka (Japan) and Brook Andrew (Australia).
-Others, including Yang Fudong (China), Fiona Tan (Indonesia/The Netherlands) and Jitish Kallat (India), have presented existing work in accord with SCAF’s mandate and site.
+Since 2008, SCAF has developed over 33 projects, produced 36 publications and staged over 400 talks, forums, workshops and functions.
+Among the many artists who have created site-specific projects for SCAF are Ai Weiwei (China), Janet Laurence (Australia), Dinh Q. Lê (Vietnam), Kazuyo Sejima + Ryue Nishizawa /SANAA (Japan), Tokujin Yoshioka (Japan) and Brook Andrew (Australia).
+Others, including Yang Fudong (China), Fiona Tan (Indonesia/The Netherlands) and Jitish Kallat (India), have presented existing work in accordance with SCAF’s mandate and site.

-Extensive projects are developed through partnerships with public art institutions at a regional, state and national level; for example,
+Extensive projects are developed through partnerships with public art institutions at a regional, state, national and international level; for example,

-Concurrent or travelling exhibitions, co-publications, discrete projects and off-site events feature and are constantly in planning.
-Free admission to all SCAF programmes is part of our aim to bring contemporary art to the widest audience possible.
+Concurrent or travelling exhibitions, co-publications, discrete projects and off-site events feature – and are constantly in planning.
+Entry to all SCAF projects is free, as is participation in all public programmes (SCAF occasionally charges for materials relating to workshops).

-SCAF is recognised as a pioneer in the Australian Cultural Landscape.
-A privately funded, public exhibition space with a focus on the new axis of the Asia-Pacific region and West Asia (the Middle East), it is staffed by highly qualified art professionals and directed by an academically trained proprietor with more than two decades of gallery management experience and outreach into the business, political and film worlds as well as the broader community.
+SCAF is recognised as a pioneer in the Australian cultural landscape.
+As a privately funded, public exhibition space with a focus on the axis of the Asia-Pacific region and the Middle East, SCAF is staffed by highly qualified art professionals and directed by an academically trained proprietor with almost three decades of gallery management experience, outreach into the business, political and film worlds as well as engagement with the broader community.
 The Foundation’s longstanding singular geographic focus and rigorous standards distinguish it from other similarly conceived institutions.

 Dr Gene Sherman AM